ClubComputacionCuantica/sudoku-nisq-benchmark/README.md

 ## Current Limitations

-- Only the **ExactCoverQuantumSolver** is fully implemented; other solvers are placeholders.
+- Only the **ExactCoverQuantumSolver** is production-ready; other solver classes are placeholders.
-- Real hardware cannot yet reliably solve even small 4x4 puzzles.
+- Real hardware remains challenged beyond toy (2x2) or small 4x4 instances.
-- Circuits are not yet fully optimized.
+- Circuit optimization and transpilation strategies are still evolving.
-- Only IBM Quantum backends are currently supported; Quantinuum and others are not yet tested.
+- IBM paths are validated; Quantinuum/Braket provider flows are in-progress and may be incomplete.

 ---